eslint/archive-website/docs/developer-guide/governance.md

 * May submit small changes (documentation updates, changes to tests or code comments, configuration changes) without pull requests.
 * Must submit pull requests for any non-trivial changes.
 * Have their work reviewed by Reviewers before acceptance into the repository.
-* Can label issues as they are submitted (but must not add the "accepted" label).
+* Can label issues as they are submitted ("accepted" label can only be added for verified bugs).

 To become a Committer: